iris-hep/iris-hep.github.io/pages/projects/agc.md

 - Execute second part of IRIS-HEP AGC tools soft-launch event - [AGC Tools 2022 Workshop](https://indico.cern.ch/event/1126109/)
 - Developed an analysis example based on CMS Opendata used for Analysis Grand Challenge demonstration

-**Future plans for 2022**:
+**Future plans for 2023**:

 - Improve experiment-related coffea-casa setups (e.g. improve experiment specific data access and other features)
-- Performance tests of SkyHook integrated in Coffea-Casa analysis facility at University Nebraska-Lincoln and ATLAS analysis facility instance at the University of Chicago
 - Performance tests of ServiceX integrated in Coffea-Casa analysis facility at University Nebraska-Lincoln and ATLAS analysis facility instance at the University of Chicago
 - Benchmark performance of prototype of other system components for Analysis Grand Challenge
-- Work with HSF DAWG group about specification of new sub-benchmarks as a potential new milestone for AGC
 - Improve and increase complexity of developed analysis example used for next round of demonstration (the first example based on CMS Open Data was shown at the [AGC Tools 2022 Workshop](https://indico.cern.ch/event/1126109/))
+- Incorporate ML into Analysis Grand Challenge analysis workflow and execute on analysis facilities
+- Organise IRIS-HEP AGC community workshop at University Wisconsin-Madison - [AGC 2023 Workshop](https://indico.cern.ch/event/1260431)
+- Prepare for Analysis Grand Challenge execution event (September 2023)

 ### Videos and tutorials